sfc-gh-dwilczak/tutorials/docs/snowflake/aws/readme.md

 This tutorial assumes you have nothing in your snowflake account (Started Trial) but, the tutorial can be started at any step.

-## 1. Snowflake Setup:
+## 1. Snowflake - ßSetup:

-Setup in snowflake before we jump to aws.
+Let's start by setting up snowflake before we jump to aws.
 Lets create a worksheet in snowflake and add the code below with your information and hit run:

 === ":octicons-image-16: Worksheet"
     ![Worksheet](images/0_worksheet.png)